 - Healthcare: Health benefits are usually offered in the form of health insurance, but many companies also offer on-site exercise facilities and programs for reducing stress.
 Health insurance comes in many “flavors”; often employees can choose among several levels of HMOs, PPOs, health savings accounts, and even on-site clinics.

-- Paid vacations: Outside of national holidays, corporations are under no obligation to offer paid vacation or sick days.
+- Paid vacations: The Fair Labor Standards Act (FLSA) does not require payment for time not worked, such as vacations or holidays (federal or otherwise).
 Some offer very minimal vacation—and hourly or part time workers may get no vacation at all.
 To compete for highly qualified workers, however, the majority of companies do offer at least some paid vacation.
 Usually the number of vacation days increases over time—one reason for employees to stay loyal to their employer.

 - Retirement: Retirement programs give employees regular income after they leave the company.
 For many people, a good retirement plan is enough reason to stick with a job, even if the job is less than thrilling.
 There are two major types of retirement plans: pensions and contribution plans (usually 401(k) plans).
 Pensions offer regular, guaranteed income to retired employees for the rest of their lives; retirement benefits may also be offered to surviving spouses.
 Although pensions were popular for many years, most employers no longer offer them.
 Contribution plans invest funds provided by both the employee and the employer.
 Funds are invested, and they may grow or shrink depending upon the market.
 These days, contribution plans are much more common than pensions.